 3. Invest in High-Quality Air Purifiers

-Air purifiers with high-efficiency particulate air (HEPA) filters can trap airborne particles, including some viruses, effectively reducing viral load.
+Air purifiers with high-efficiency particulate air (Certified HEPA Material) filters can trap airborne particles, including some viruses, effectively reducing viral load.
 Purifiers like those from Austin Air are designed to capture fine particles, VOCs, and other airborne pollutants, making them a valuable tool in managing indoor air quality.

 4. Minimize Pollutant Sources Indoors